kittiphonp/CAV20Impl/README.md

 - .log file  ... the log produced by the main code
 - .stat file ... the log taken by the OS (the "/usr/bin/time" function)

-In `mydata/genGraph` the following files are also created:
+In `mydata/EC` the following files are also created:

 - .model file .. the graph data of the model which is used by `countEC.py`
 - .txt file  ... the output of `countEC.py`

 # Usage #
 One can conduct tests for specific models and algorithms as follows.
-Also you can find some options by executing `~/mycode/WP/bin/prism -help`
+Also you can find some options by executing `$yourRoot/mycode/WP/bin/prism -help`

 ## DFL
-To use the implementation of BVI by [Kelmendi+, CAV'18], first cd ~/Desktop/mycode/DFL
+To use the implementation of BVI by [Kelmendi+, CAV'18], first `cd $yourRoot/mycode/DFL`.
-Then execute bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A
+Then execute `bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A`,
-e.g. bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A
+e.g. `bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A`.

 ## DFL_m
-To use the modification of DFL, first cd ~/Desktop/mycode/DFL_m
+To use the modification of DFL, first
+`cd $yourRoot/mycode/DFL_m`.
-Then execute bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A
+Then execute `bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A`,
-e.g. bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A
+e.g. `bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A`.

 ## DFL_BRTDP
-To use the implementation of BRTDP by [Kelmendi+, CAV'18], first cd ~/Desktop/mycode/DFL
+To use the implementation of BRTDP by [Kelmendi+, CAV'18], first `cd $yourRoot/mycode/DFL`.
-Then execute bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -heuristics RTDP_ADJ
+Then execute `bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -heuristics RTDP_ADJ`,
-e.g. bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -heuristics RTDP_ADJ
+e.g. `bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -heuristics RTDP_ADJ`.

 ## WP
-To use the implementation of our WP algorithm, first cd ~/Desktop/mycode/WP/
+To use the implementation of our WP algorithm, first `cd $yourRoot/mycode/WP/`.
-Then execute bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A
+Then execute `bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A`,
-e.g. bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A
+e.g. `bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A`.

 ## genGraph
-To generate the graph data of the model for `countEC.py`, first cd ~/Desktop/mycode/WP/
+To generate the graph data of the model for `countEC.py`, first `cd $yourRoot/mycode/WP/`.
-Then execute bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A
+Then execute `bin/prism ../../mymodels/$CHOOSEMODELFILE ../../mymodels/$CHOOSEPROPERTYFILE -BVI_A`,
-e.g. bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A
+e.g. `bin/prism ../../mymodels/mdsm/mdsm.prism ../../mymodels/mdsm/mdsm.props -BVI_A`.

-This will generate model.txt in the current directory.
+This will generate `model.txt` in the current directory.

 # References